 - Weekly payments at two-thirds of your regular rate (assuming you cannot work for seven days or more)

 - Long term disability payments if you cannot return to work at all

-A workers compensation lawyer can make your case by:
+A Covington workers’ compensation attorney can make your case by:

 - Completing necessary paperwork for your case